pivotal/docs-tap/install-tkg.md

-# Installing with Tanzu Kubernetes Grid v1.4
+# Installing on a Tanzu Kubernetes Grid v1.4 Cluster

 This topic lists prerequisites and instructions for installing Tanzu Application Platform on a Tanzu Kubernetes Grid v1.4 cluster.

 > **Warning**: VMware discourages installing Tanzu Application Platform on a Tanzu Kubernetes Grid v1.4 cluster in production environments.
 This procedure includes a workaround for installing kapp-controller v0.27.0 on Tanzu Kubernetes Grid v1.4, which is not a supported workflow.
 VMware recommends that you follow this procedure for beta purposes only.